Ahendrix9624/Message/README.md

 # Message
-Troll your friends or send an informational pop up
+send an informational pop up to a remote PC in your domain